kpenfound/platform-builder/README.md

 ### Creating a new component

-1. First create a Dagger module in a subdirectory.
+1. First create a Dagger module in a subdirectory:

-To create a new component called Foo, run
+To create a new component called Foo, from the project root run:

 ```
 dagger init --sdk go foo